IndigoUnited/js-dejavu/README.md

 function (EventsInterface, AbstractClass) {

     var AbstractEventsEmitter = AbstractClass({
-        Implements: EventsInterface,   // The class must implement the EventsInterface
+        $implements: EventsInterface,   // The class must implement the EventsInterface

         initialize: function (argument1) {
             // This is the constructor